How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 How Does an Occupational Therapist Work with Children?

 After exploring the role of occupational therapy in autism, it’s crucial to comprehend how therapists interact with autistic children on a practical level.
-An occupational therapist customizes their approach to fit each child’s distinct needs and capabilities, primarily concentrating on activities that foster independence and growth.
+An occupational therapist customises their approach to fit each child’s distinct needs and capabilities, primarily concentrating on activities that foster independence and growth.

 They ally closely with children at home, in education settings, or during recreation and leisure activities to interweave therapeutic practices into daily routines.